txpipe-shop/cardano-graphical-tx/docs/specification.md

 }
 ```

-The CBOR generated from this structure written in the DSL would be the following:
+For our example, the CBOR generated from this structure written in the DSL would be the following:

 ```shell
 [{ 0: [[h'32252D31C9C9D49DC3326FC29343E63F180FDB3872C72BF36658C915E8B81BA3', 0]]